 We as individuals are the only cure.
 It is the conversations that we have on a daily basis that keep us engaged and knowledgeable.
 It is the values we uphold by our individual actions that set the example for others to follow.
 It is we as individuals that make our society the way it is.

-We have a tendency to blame congress, blame the president, and blame the news for all of the ails of the world.
-But it is we the American people that are to blame.
+We have a tendency to blame congress, blame the president, blame the news, and blame everyone but ourselves for all of the ails of the world.

 It’s only once we have accepted responsibility can we begin to examine our values and how we live our lives to create a better future.